 "Motivational waves" are those moments where we feel really inspired to take action on a list of to-dos.
+Remember the last time you cleaned your whole house?
+That's a motivational wave.
 I learned this from one of my mentors, BJ Fogg, who runs Persuasive Technology Lab at Stanford.

-In this video, Fogg explains how to use these "motivational waves" to your advantage... rather than getting really motivated and falling back into our old ways of doing things a few days later.
+In this video, Fogg explains how to use these "motivational waves" to your advantage...rather than getting really motivated and falling back into our old ways of doing things a few days later.